balance-platform/ex_pression/README.md

 - [ ] AST Validations
   - [ ] Calling non existing functions
   - [ ] Invalid data types

+## Implementation
+String representation of expression is parsed into AST form.
+Parsing is done with PEG grammar parser [xpeg](https://github.com/zevv/xpeg).
+Grammar is defined in module `ExPression.Parsing.Grammar`.
+AST interpretation logic is written in plain `Elixir` in module `ExPression.Interpreting`.

 ## Contribution
 Feel free to make a pull request.
 All contributions are appreciated!